Y Pwyllgor Iechyd a Gofal Cymdeithasol

 This was something that fell out of the Public Health (Wales) Act 2017.
 We're going to have these health impact assessments.
 They haven't actually started yet.
 They've been out to consultation, they are about to be introduced, and, obviously, that then will become mainstream.
 I'm hoping that what that does is to get people into a mindset—a bit like the Well-being of Future Generations (Wales) Act 2015—to say, 'Have we considered health in relation to this?'
 And when we talk about health, it's got to be not just physical health, but obviously mental health, and I am hoping that that will make a difference.
 The World Health Organization has a real interest in monitoring what difference this will make as well.

-Could I ask you about being proactive, Cabinet Secretary—health services and others being proactive and reaching out to communities and groups where health inequalities are very real issue?
+Could I ask you about being proactive, Cabinet Secretary—health services and others being proactive and reaching out to communities and groups where health inequalities are a very real issue?
 We know that we had a pioneering doctor, Julian Tudor Hart, in Wales, showing the importance of these sorts of approaches and just what can be achieved.
 Are we in that space very strongly now in Wales, with that proactive outreach into communities and groups that really need that service?

 I think we definitely are.
 I think we learned a hell of a lot during the pandemic about how to reach out to those communities that were perhaps not coming forward for vaccination.
 We've been able to learn a lot from that: how do you do that outreach, how do you gain confidence within those communities, who do you use to speak to those communities.
 All of that learning from the vaccination programme is now being mainstreamed into different programmes, including, for example, the screening programmes, taking screening out into our communities, making sure that they're embedded with those hard-to-reach communities.
 There are specific programmes to tackle some areas.
 For example, there's been a lung health check rolled out in the Rhondda.
 They've gone through the GP records and said, 'Right, who are the people who've said they're smokers?
 Let's target those people, let's invite them for a lung health check'—really proactive.
 We've gone into a lot of behavioural analysis into what works, what gets people to turn up, how do you write the letters to invite people.
 A huge amount of work and learning has gone on.
 So, I am confident that we're getting now to a place where that outreach to those hard-to-reach communities has definitely improved.